 Differences Between MHA and MPH Degrees

-Although there are underlying similarities, the key differences between MHA and MPH degrees lie in curricula and career paths.
+Although there are underlying similarities, the key differences between MHA and MPH degrees lie in the curricula and the career paths.

 In contrast, the typical core curriculum of an MPH program includes courses in biostatistics, epidemiology, public health policy, management sciences, demography, environmental health, biological sciences, and social and behavioral determinants of health.
 These courses provide graduates with foundational knowledge in public health.

-Career opportunities differ between MHA and MPH graduates.
+Career opportunities differ for MHA and MPH graduates.
 While both programs can lead to leadership opportunities, MPH graduates apply their skills to the public or private health sector.
 Positions typically require planning, researching, and implementing healthcare programs or processes.
-Graduates commonly work in federal, state, or local government agencies, military organizations, health clinics and departments, health agencies, or community organizations, including nonprofits.
+Graduates commonly work in federal, state, or local government agencies; military organizations; health clinics and departments; health agencies; or community organizations, including nonprofits.
 No matter their job title, MPH graduates are community advocates who work with groups and individuals to improve health outcomes.
 Their policies, educational programs, and research help to prevent illness, the spread of disease, bioterrorism, and epidemics.

 MHA degree holders typically pursue roles in hospitals or other healthcare institutions.
-These professionals generally manage entire hospitals, or specific departments in an organization, and take on administrative duties related to public relations, policy implementation, human resources, and finance.
-With an MHA, these healthcare professionals can advance to top-level positions, such as chief executive officer (CEO).
+These professionals generally manage entire hospitals or specific departments in an organization and take on administrative duties related to public relations, policy implementation, HR, and finance.
+With the MHA, these healthcare professionals can advance to top-level positions, such as CEO.

 MHA vs. MPH: Which Is Right for You?